Skip to content

 --unprivileged 1

-# Create container from GitHub Container Registry (private image with auth)
+# Create container from GitHub Container Registry with feature flags

 pct create 202 \